wal-g/wal-g/README.md

 When fetching WAL archives from S3, the user should pass in the archive name and the name of the file to download to.
 This file should not exist as WAL-G will create it for you.

+WAL-G will also prefetch WAL files ahead of asked WAL file.
+These files will be cached in `./.wal-g/prefetch` directory.
+Cache files older than recently asked WAL file will be deleted from the cache, to prevent cache bloat.
+If the file is requested with `wal-fetch` this will also remove it from cache, but trigger fulfilment of cache with new file.

 ```
 wal-g wal-fetch example-archive new-file-name
 ```